threader/PC-Tuning/docs/post-install.md

     C:\prerequisites\scripts\miscellaneous.bat
     ```

-- Enable ``Launching applications and unsafe files`` in ``Internet Options > Security > Custom Level``.
+- Enable ``Launching applications & unsafe files`` in ``Internet Options > Security > Custom Level``.
 This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10/).
 Feel free to skip this step as security may be reduced.

 - In ``Advanced System Settings``, do the following: